iagommendes/iagommendes/README.md

 About me:

-- 🔭 I’m currently working on my personal porfolio (soon here on Github).
+- 🔭 I am currently working on the frontend of web applications for sales and team management.
-- 🌱 I’m currently learning ReactJS and basic principles of ux design.
 - 👯 I’m looking to collaborate on Open Source projects.
-- 🤔 I’m looking for help with algorithms and data structures
-- 💬 Ask me about UX design and web development.
+- 💬 Ask me about design, ux and web development.
 - 📫 How to reach me: iagommendes@gmail.com